COMP3888-M12-02-2024/libcamera-async/README.rst

   A fork of libcamera for COMP3888 Capstone
 ============================================

-This fork of libcamera exists to try and remove circumvent the synchronous nature of ``libcamera``.
+This fork of libcamera exists to try and circumvent the synchrony of ``libcamera``.
 Currently, libcamera does not allow multiple sources to read from the same camera stream.
 This fork aims to change this in an attempt to restore functionality found in the now defunct ``RaspiMJPEG``.